RogerMGu/Portfolio/README.txt

 In this portfolio, I will share some of my projects focusing on each of these skills.

 Project 1 - Data cleaning and preparation with R or Python.
-Delivery Duration, TFG (Part 1) o Laptops.

-Project 2 - Data exploration with Python (and visualization with Power BI).
-World Population / Pizza.
+Project 2 - Data exploration with Python and visualization with Power BI.
+Pizza.

 Project 3 - Data transformation and visualization with SQL and Tableau.
 Disney+ Titles.